scotow/bk-generator/README.md

 # bk-genetator
-Burger King Free Burger Code Generator
+🍔 **Burger King Free Burger Code Generator** 🍔

-Generate a Burger King's promotion code to get a free burger using CasperJS (only in France ?)
+Generate a Burger King's promotion code to get a free burger using CasperJS.

 Head to https://bk.scotow.com to try it out.

+Enjoy your meal!